UCCS-CS4300-5300/group2-fall2023/README.md

 pip install -r requirements.txt
 ```

+#### Set up SECRET_KEY for Django
 Before running the application, ensure that you have configured a `SECRET_KEY` for the project.
-Start by copying the default environment file (`'.env.default`) to a new file named `.env`.
+Start by copying the default environment file (`.env.default`) to a new file named `.env`.
 Generate a new secret key value and update the `SECRET_KEY` variable in the `.env` file.
 You can generate a secret key using python with the following python script:

 ```
 from django.core.management.utils import get_random_secret_key